ilfanalwirudin/binar-challenge-chapter-3/README.md

 ## Welcome to Ilfan Project binar-challenge-chapter-3

 This project is created as a final project of binar chapter 3 and as a requirement to finish the chapter.
+© Copyright by Ilfan Alwirudin 2022.
 You can use, copy, and redistribute this program, but you must disclose the source.
+Read LICENSE for further details.

 ### Jekyll Themes